Monish0315/CapstoneXpert-Website/readme.md

 ## Introduction

-Secret Coder is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
+CapstoneXpert is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
 The project incorporates HTML, CSS, Bootstrap 5, and JavaScript to create an interactive and visually appealing learning experience.

 ## Features

 - Responsive design using Bootstrap 5.
 - Structured course catalog with detailed descriptions.
 - Interactive lessons.
-- User can register and login.
+- User can register and review.
 - User authentication for personalized learning experiences.
-- Instructor application form.
+- Developer application form.
 - User can also contact us.

 ## Getting Started